archethic-foundation/aeip/AEIP-6.md

 ## Personalization informations

-### Tokens Archiving
+### Tokens/Smart Contracts Archiving

 #### Definition

-In order to prevent spam actionsn, to convert tokens into cold data or to hide in a DApp some tokens, it may be useful to have an archiving function.
+In order to prevent spam actions, to convert tokens or smart contracts into cold data or to hide in a DApp some tokens or smart contracts , it may be useful to have an archiving function.

+Focus on tokens:
 The addresses and IDs of archived tokens are stored in the keychain, and DApps can take this list into account to exclude or notify them as cold data.
 Since a token is attached to a service of the keychain, it isn't necessary to specify the scope.
 *TODO: See if when sending a token to a recipient if the blockchain automatically removes the token from the archive.*

+Focus on smart contracts:
+The addresses of archived SC are stored in the keychain, and DApps can take this list into account to exclude or notify them as cold data.
+The scope notion must therefore be defined for each item in order to specify on which service(s) the information is dedicated.

 #### Access scope of personalization